jump-dev/JuMP.jl/docs/README.md

 ## Initial setup

 To build the documentation, you need to do a series of initialization steps.
-However, you only need to do this once!
+However, you only need to do this once.

 First, you will need a local copy of JuMP.
 If you don't have one already, run:
 ```